amire2000/amire2000.github.io/_posts/2018-11-30-Multi-Vehicle Simulation with Gazebo.md

 ## Run QGroundcontrol
 - qgroundcontrol detect the to vehicle
-> The SITL with for connection from gazebo (mavlink plugin) and then continue to run
+> The SITL wait for connection from gazebo (mavlink plugin) and then continue to run

 ![](/images/2018-11-30-22-11-03.png)